daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 ### Context-Free Grammars
 - A context-free grammar is a formalism for defining languages.
-- Can define the context-free languages,
+- Can define the context-free languages, a strict superset of the the regular languages.

+### Derivations

 ## Semantic Analysis